rklymentiev/py-for-neuro/slides/chapter2_03_more_functions.md

 TypeError: unsupported operand type(s) for /: 'int' and 'str'
 ```

 Notes: Recall the function to calculate the pi value.
 This was a pretty simple function and we know that we should use numeric objects for an input.
 But what if you decide to pass a string for example as a diameter value?
-In such case you get an Error, since operation `22/"some number"` is not supported (and doesn't make so much sense either).
+In such case you get an Error since operation `22/"some number"` is not supported (and doesn't make so much sense either).
 There is a way to check your values using `assert` statement.

 ---